pylipp/financeager/README.md

 1. Tag the latest commit on master by incrementing the current version accordingly (scheme `v0.major.minor.patch`).
 1. Run `make release`.
+1. The package is automatically published to PyPI using a Github action.

 PERSONAL NOTE
 -------------